-It was the tenth day at the mental health facility, and I sat at the table, while 5 doctors stared at me.
+It was the tenth day at the mental health facility, and I sat at across from 5 doctors giving me the same lecture.

-Doc: “Hannah, it is crucial for you to understand, we are not releasing you, until you understand that you have bipolar II disorder and agree to following up with treatment.”
+Doc: “Hannah, we are not releasing you, until you understand that you have bipolar II disorder and agree to following up with treatment.”

-Me: “I do understand doc, I just want to go home”
+Me: “I do understand.
+I just want to go home.”

-Doc: “No Hannah you dont understand, you will go home, the first few days will be fine, shit maybe even a couple months, you will go back to pretending nothing happened, and then your going to bottom out, and this time you may not be so lucky.”
+Doc: “No Hannah you dont understand, you will go home, the first few days will be fine, maybe even a couple months, then you will go back to pretending nothing happened.
+You will bottom out, and this time you may not be so lucky.”

-We sat, outside during recreational time, she told me her whole story.
-About her broken home, her mother’s disregard for her schizophrenia, and how she has spent most of her life in a mental hospital.
-“Jesus, this must be like the Ritz Carlton to you,”she laughed.
-The following days, we talked about boys, her hope to one go to prom, and all things a young teenage girl likes to talk about.
-At night, she would wait for her mother’s phone call that never came.
+We sat outside during recreational time and she told me her story.
+She told me about her broken home, her mother’s disregard for her diagnosis of schizophrenia, and how she has spent most of her life in a mental hospital.